Eureka and its contribution to Democracy

 Eureka Character Cards

-The Students can learn about how the Eureka rebellion saw the miners stand up to arbitrary authority.
-Research the events and people who were involved in this tragedy and complete the Eureka Character Cards for display in the classroom, or get the students to create a mini booklet.
+Students can learn about how the Eureka rebellion saw the miners stand up to arbitrary authority.
+Research the events and people who were involved in this tragedy, examine different viewpoints and experiences during the Gold Rush and complete the Eureka Character Cards to for display in the classroom, or get the students to create a mini booklet.

 The Eureka Debate

 The colonial government struggled to provide basic services to the new communities, which were rapidly developing in number across the gold fields during the 1800s.
 Did the government have the right to impose fees and taxes on the miners at Eureka?

 Was it fair to impose a licence fee when the miners could not vote or have a say in how they were governed?

 This resource provides preliminary information to help students participate in the ‘Eureka Debate‘ and encourages students to identify and understand different motives and experiences of those involved in the Eureka Stockade.